 Eligibility: Eligible students are identified through association with a company that has entered into a tuition assistance agreement with the University.
 Continued eligibility is dependent on the continued receipt of employer tuition assistance.
 This award is not available to those who are enrolled as international students.

 Award: Awards are made up to $1 for every $2 of employer tuition assistance received, limited to the amount of unpaid tuition costs.
-For the four–year period beginning June 1, 2014, American National University has allocated $2,000,000 for this grant.

 The Workforce Development Grant is awarded and funded by American National University.
 It is designed to assist eligible displaced or disadvantaged students in financing an education to help them enter or reenter the workforce or to transition into another career.